US-China Relations in the Biden Era: A Timeline

 On January 20, 2021, Joe Biden was sworn in as the 46th president of the United States, offering a chance to change the course of US-China relations, which had hit a low point under the outgoing Trump administration.

-The four years witnessed escalating trade tensions culminating in a trade war as well as sanctions on Chinese technology companies.
+The four years witnessed escalating trade tensions culminating in a trade war and sanctions on Chinese technology companies.

 Since Biden’s election, political and business stakeholders have been paying close attention to the direction of the new White House administration’s policy towards China.

 Will the Biden administration be accommodating of China or take advantage of the new status quo established under his predecessor?